Meet our team

 EDMG Co-Owner and Principal Investigator | Diversity, Equity and Inclusion Fellow at the USC Sol Price School of Public Policy

-Jeimee Estrada-Miller, a proud product of the Los Angeles education system, brings a lifelong passion for educational equity to her research that began with her own journey as a Los Angeles Unified student in Watts, South Los Angeles and continued at the University of California at Los Angeles (B.A., English/Political Science) and the University of Southern California (Master of Public Policy, doctoral candidate).
+Jeimee Estrada-Miller, Ph.D., a proud product of the Los Angeles education system, brings a lifelong passion for educational equity to her research that began with her own journey as a Los Angeles Unified student in Watts, South Los Angeles and continued at the University of California at Los Angeles (B.A., English/Political Science) and the University of Southern California (Master of Public Policy, doctoral candidate).
 Throughout her career, Estrada-Miller’s education, organizing, policy leadership, and research has focused on how policies and practices support educating all students and addressing achievement gaps for low-income kids of color.

 Estrada-Miller currently leads policy and education research as co-owner of her own research firm, EDMG; is a Fellow in the Public Policy and Management program at the USC Sol Price School of Public Policy; and is an affiliate at the USC Rossier School of Education Center for Education Policy, Equity, and Governance.
 She was previously a Senior Fellow at the Campaign for Grade-Level Reading; an Adjunct Instructor at the USC Sol Price School of Public Policy, teaching graduate courses on policy formulation and implementation; and National Senior Advisor on Policy and Strategy to Educators for Excellence (E4E), following serving as Executive Director in Los Angeles.
 Prior to joining E4E in 2019, Estrada-Miller served as Regional Vice President-Los Angeles and Vice President of Research and Policy at Innovate Public Schools, heading up the organization’s local expansion effort and leading parent organizing efforts.
 She also brings experience as a researcher at the American Institutes for Research (AIR), legislative and policy advisor at the California Legislative Analyst’s Office (LAO), former high-school English and Spanish teacher, and instructor in California universities.